Historical Heroes: Patrick Leigh Fermor

 Patrick Leigh Fermor was born on the 11th February 1915.
 His father was a successful scientist, who later became Director of the Geological Survey of India.
 Because of this posting, PLF didn’t meet his parents until he was four years old, and his early life was spent in Northamptonshire where he seemed to have led a pretty feral life.
 There then followed a succession of schools which failed to interest him, or from which he was expelled, before the King’s School Canterbury where he thrived in the important subjects such as French, German, Latin and history, but did not in maths and sciences.
 To my mind that fact alone endears him to me and set him on a path that ends with his ‘Historical Hero’ status.

 After being expelled from King’s for holding the hand of the butcher’s daughter – one suspects this was the final straw – Paddy embarked on the journey that would define his life, and his literary career.
 Aged 18 he walked from The Hook of Holland to Constantinople.
-His journey began on the 8th December 1933 and ended the following year, but it was only in 1977 that he published A Time of Gifts which covered The Hook to the Middle Danube, and Between the Woods and the Water followed nine years later when he was 71 and ended with the enticing line, “To Be Concluded.”
+His odyssey began on the 8th December 1933 and ended the following year, but it was only in 1977 that he published A Time of Gifts which covered The Hook to the Middle Danube, and Between the Woods and the Water arrived nine years later when he was 71 and ended with the enticing line, “To Be Concluded.”

 He was undoubtedly an agonisingly slow writer, as the publisher Jock Murray often confirmed, somewhat exasperated.
 Artemis Cooper’s book inlay includes examples of Paddy’s meticulous editing process with revisions, corrections and shifting sentences and paragraphs, all hand written.
 Once again this is a glorious reason for him to attain ‘Historical Hero’ standing.